Frequently asked questions about orthopedic trauma injuries (broken bones) (FAQs)

 Can I/ Should I Follow-up with someone closer to my house?

 Of course, you can especially if your injured while away from home but realize no one understands your injuries as well as your treating doctors.
 If you will be following up with another doctor, request all your records and images in advance.
-If your orthopedic surgeon cannot recommend another orthopaedic trauma surgeon in your home city and state, the try searching on the orthopaedic trauma association's website for another surgeon AT:_____NEEDS TO BE FILLED IN.
+If your orthopedic surgeon cannot recommend another orthopaedic trauma surgeon in your home city and state, the try searching on the orthopaedic trauma association's website for another surgeon.
+Find a Surgeon

 Can I just go to an ER for follow-up?